ProteinGym/proteingym-benchmark/README.md

 ### AWS environment

-There are two environments in which to run benchmark: one is the local environment, the other is the AWS environment.

-The difference of the AWS environment is that:
+The difference of the AWS environment from the local envrionment is that:
 * You need to upload the dataset and model files to S3.
 * You need to build and push your Docker image to ECR.
 * You need to use SageMaker training job to either train or score a model.